pandyapurvi/pet_shop_react/README.md

 With the huge variety of pet-oriented content on the web, this "best of" list should give you a better idea of where to find anything from trendy haute couture pet creations to the lowest prices on dog, cat, bird and fish products. **Happy Shopping!**

 Simply anyone can view our site and browse through the amazing range of products.
-However, in order to purchase a product, a new ***User*** has to *Create* and account and an existing one has to *Login*
+However, in order to purchase a product, a new ***User*** has to *Create* an account and an existing one has to *Login*

 ### Login Page